catalyst-cooperative/catalystcoop-handbook/docs/articles_of_incorporation.md

 Colorado Cooperative Act or any amended or successor statute.
 This Cooperative shall be operated on a cooperative basis for the mutual benefit of its members.

-## ARTICLE II.
-POWERS AND LIMITATIONS
+## Article II: Powers And Limitations

 **Section 1.
 Powers.** This Cooperative shall have all powers, privileges, and rights conferred on cooperative associations by the laws of the State of Colorado.